VidyaSource/website/src/_content/blog/its-not-only-about-the-benjamins.md

 [Cascalog](https://github.com/nathanmarz/cascalog) from the mind of [Nathan Marz](https://twitter.com/nathanmarz?lang=en), the creator of Apache Storm and author of the [Lambda Architecture](http://lambda-architecture.net/).
-It's gone cold now, but at the time, Cascalog represented a powerful alternative to [MapReduce](/tags/mapreduce) because it is built on Clojure to harness the power of functional programming to solve Big Data problems.
+It's gone cold now, but at the time, Cascalog represented a powerful alternative to Map Reduce because it is built on Clojure to harness the power of functional programming to solve Big Data problems.
 This was my first professional exposure to functional programming after years of working with Java, and I became so enamored of the natural fit between functional programming and Big Data that I even [blogged about its advantages over Java for building analytics](/blog/2013/10/27/java-is-dysfunctional-with-big-data/).